ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 ### GET /login/config
 This request will load the configuration parameters while loading the pre-registration portal page.

+##### Note: All the values are retrieving from the pre-registration config properties file.
+If any value get changed in the config properties file it will get reflected in the response of this API.
+Following mentioned response is the sample of that.

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/login/config</div>